kaleemktk/Bash/mycolor_README.md

 <p>
 <br>
-    Source This File in any bash script or source in any Init script.
+    Source This File in any bash script or source in any Init script. <br>
+    For system-wide sourcing copy to /etc/profile.d and set +x bit.
 <br>
 </p>